JetBrains/intellij-sdk-docs/topics/basics/getting_started/build_number_ranges.md

 The build number may have multiple components: `IU-162.94.11`, `IU-162.94.11.256.42`.
 This gives more flexibility for third-party plugins and IDE developers.
-Plugins may specify compatibility versions more precisely (for example, requiring a specific bugfix release); IDE vendors may have build numbers based on a specific IntelliJ Platform version and specify additional internal version (for example `256.42` in `XX-162.94.11.256.42`) to allow plugin developers for their IDE to specify compatibility.
+Plugins may specify compatibility versions more precisely (for example, requiring a specific bugfix release); IDE vendors may have build numbers based on a specific IntelliJ Platform version and specify an additional internal version (for example, `256.42` in `XX-162.94.11.256.42`) to allow plugin developers for their IDE to specify compatibility.

 Multipart build numbers can also be used in the `since-build` and `until-build` attributes of `idea-version`.
 Usually you should omit the product ID and use only the branch number and build number, for example: